tasleem1paulsen/bch-rpc-explorer/README.md

 # Features

-* Browse blocks
+* Network Summary "dashboard"
-* View block details
+* View details of blocks, transactions, and addresses
-* View transaction details, with navigation "backward" via spent transaction outputs
+* Analysis tools for viewing stats on blocks, transactions, and miner activity
 * View JSON content used to generate most pages
 * Search by transaction ID, block hash/height, and address
 * Optional transaction history for addresses by querying from ElectrumX and blockchair.com